chen-chris-topher/MS2-Autoencoder/README.md

         * The work folder gets large, in between runs it's helpful to delete it

 ### 2. Stitch .npz into .hdf5
-1. Use SCP to transfer extracted outdirs from cluster to local (advised that .json files are *rm -r* from outdir)
-    * only **ready_array2.npz** or a .npz file is needed for stitching
-2. In MS2-Autoencoder/bin/**processing.py** import concat_hdf5.py as ch5
+1. Run **processing.py**, which  will concatenate all .npz; it will output two files
-3. Specify path to the parent directory of all outdirs, specify name of the data file ('ready_array2.npz')
+    1. Specify path to the parent directory of all outdirs, specify name of the data file ('ready_array2.npz')
-4. **processing.py** will concatenate all .npz; it will output two .hdf5 files
-    1. Autoencoder structured dataset
-    2. Convolution neural network 1D structured dataset
+    2. This will output an .hdf5 file containing all data and .txt file containing the filepath and scan number for data tracking
+    3. Note that this will also L2 normalize all data (THIS IS THE WAY WE FEED THE DATA TO THE MODEL)
+        * It's a very easy transition between base-peak and l2 normalization

-** If you'd like to do all of the above at the same time, check all the parameters listed, then run script download_extract_repeat.py (https://github.com/laserc/MS2-Autoencoder/blob/chrissys_branch_3/download_extract_repeat.py)
+        * I used base-peak normalization for data analysis (mirror plots will scale this way anyways, easier to diagnose) ** If you'd like to do all of the above at the same time, check all the parameters listed, then run script download_extract_repeat.py (https://github.com/laserc/MS2-Autoencoder/blob/chrissys_branch_3/download_extract_repeat.py)

+### 3. Shuffle Data
+1. Run shuffle_hdf5.py with the name of the .hdf5 file as a command line parameter
+    1. This will create a new file, with the word "shuffle" before the filename

-### 3. Train models
+### 4. Train models
-1. Model architecture is outlined in ms2-autoencoder.py, ms2-conv1d.py, ms2-deepautoencoder.py
+1. Model architecture is outlined in ms2_model.py starting at this line
-2. Generators, training, evaluating, predicting, and all model architectures are in ms2_model.py
-3. In **train_models.py** import ms2_model.py
+    1. Current implementation is a U-Net
+    2. Change weight initialization here, loss function here, and optimizer/learning rate here
+2. Define the number of epochs, batch size and test size here, here, and here respectively
+    1. Manually set these each time because it's fairly easy and I like to double check it
+    2. TRAINING, VALIDATION, AND TESTING DATA ALL COME FROM THE SAME HDF5 FILE.
+        * This means when you run the training, you will specify the lump sum of training / testing in command line
+            * IE. Run train_models.py passing 3,000,000 to take that amount from the hdf5 into training
+            * Splitting between training / testing happens after and ratio based on sizes set in-line
-4. Trained models are saved as .h5 with architeture and weights
+4. Trained models are saved as .h5 with architeture and weights and loss and accuracy history are saved in .pickle format
 5. Models training function is built on tensorflow-gpu with gpu memory allocation and session declaration
-6. Model training can be done on local or cluster machine

-### 4. Evaluate and Predict models
-1. Jupyter/keras load validate.ipynb is the Jupyter Notebook for loading models and visualizating predictions
-2. Models prediction function is built on tensorflow-gpu with gpu memory allocation and session declaration
+### Some Tensorflow & Cuda Notes
+* Current version use tensorflow-gpu 2.3.0
+    * There's a layer in the current model that requires this version or higher (this is the highest conda version)
+* Cuda use is cudatoolkit 10.1
+    * Should also install the correct Nvidia driver
+* Cudnn install might be needed to, depends on your system specifically
+* Can never get rdkit and tensorflow to play nice
+* Best of luck

 ### Additional Downstream Testing
 Visualizing the difference between predictions and validation data cosine scores.